Skip to main content

 Why study a marine electro-technical officer cadetship at Solent University

-Build the foundations of a career as a marine electro-technical officer in the dynamic maritime industry - supported by a sponsoring company to become a certified Engineering Officer of the Watch.
+Build the foundations of a career as a marine electro-technical officer in the dynamic maritime industry - supported by a sponsoring company to become a certified ETO officer.

 • 0years